|

 While this Maslow-based argument may not be applicable

 to the serial CEO, it is not altogether lost on them either.
+Each of the serial CEOs described

 how they invest personal funds in each firm they commit